faircloth-lab/phyluce/README.rst

 ----------

-We **strongly** suggest installating phyluce_ using anaconda_/miniconda_ and the conda_.
-We build and test phyluce_ dependencies and function on the following platforms
+We **strongly** suggest installating phyluce_ using anaconda_/miniconda_ and the conda_ package manager for python_.
+We build and test phyluce_ dependencies and function on the following platforms.

 - Apple OSX 10.9.x
 - CentOS 6.x